inverse/personal-site/about.md

 This blog is a place for me to write about semi-technical topics.

+_Please note: Some  of the URLs for products I write about include affiliate tracking to generate some revenue._

 ## Curriculum Vitae

 You can obtain a copy of my [Curriculum Vitae](/assets/doc/cv-malachi-soord.pdf).